 Trust is an enormous factor in online purchasing decisions, so you will want to make sure your landing page is congruent with your overall marketing campaign.

 The design of your ads must match the branding of your landing page and that branding must complement the message you're trying to convey.
 It's also vital that your price expectations are in line with the message, your graphics and the market you are trying to attract.

 The bottom line is that people trust congruent webpages, and trust in your brand will lead to better conversions.

-It's very important that visitors know exactly what you expect of them, and they need to be told why they should take a particular action when they reach your landing page.
+It's very important that visitors know exactly what you expect of them.
+They need to be told why they should take a particular action when they reach your landing page.

 Be clear about what you want people to do, display the benefits of taking the action, and make sure everything on the page encourages them to complete that goal.

-If you have a strong social presence and have worked hard to develop an engaging Twitter account, for example, why not display the number of followers on your landing page?
+If you have a strong social presence and have worked hard to develop an engaging Twitter account, for example, why not highlight that on your landing page?

-Once you are up and running, you will want to split test the changes you have made.
+Once you are up and running, split test the changes you make.
 It's best to test one change at a time so you maintain focus and accurately measure the impact your decisions are having on your conversions.

-For example, set your two landing pages up to be exactly the same except for one factor - perhaps a different CTA.
-You can then test the results to see which one converts better.
+For example, you might set two landing pages up to be exactly the same except for one factor - perhaps a different CTA.
+You can then test to see which one converts better.
 Once you have an idea of what's working for you, you can test other CTAs until you find a winning combination that's proven to work for your business.